microsoft/Power-Fx/docs/overview.md

 # Power Fx overview

-> [!NOTE]
-> Power Fx is the new name for canvas apps formula language.
+*Note: Power Fx is the new name for canvas apps formula language.
 This overview article and the associated articles are a work in progress as we extract the language from canvas apps, integrate it with other products of the Power Platform, and make it available as open source.
-To learn more about and experience the language today, start with [get started with formulas in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/working-with-formulas) and sign up for a free [Power Apps trial](https://powerapps.microsoft.com).
+To learn more about and experience the language today, start with [get started with formulas in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/working-with-formulas) and sign up for a free [Power Apps trial](https://powerapps.microsoft.com).*

 Power Fx is the low-code language that will be used across the Microsoft Power Platform.
 It is a general-purpose, strong typed, declarative, and functional programming language.